algorandfoundation/docs/example_list.md

 * ACCOUNT_GENERATE - generate a new account with the SDK (mirrors SDK reference page)
 * ACCOUNT_RECOVER_MNEMONIC - Create an account from a known mnemonic and print pubkey/privatekey
 * ACCOUNT_RECOVER_PRIVATE_KEY - Create an account from a known private key and print pubkey/mnemonic
+* ACCOUNT_MULTISIG_CREATE - Create a multisig account from a list of accounts
+* ACCOUNT_REKEY - show how to rekey an account

 ## ASAs